 Minnesota Management and Budget (MMB) administers the State Employee Group Insurance Program (SEGIP).
-This notice explains why we are requesting the private data about You, Your spouse, and dependents, how we will use it, who will see it, Your obligation to provide the data, and the result of providing or not providing the requested data.
+As an individual seeking to or participating in a group insurance program, you are asked to provide certain data for the purpose of the administration of group insurance benefits.
+This notice explains why MMB is requesting private data, how the data will be used, who has access to the data, and what may happen if you do not provide the requested data.